Mariana Berga

 Imaginary Cloud logo

-Comparison of data parsing between JSON vs XML (XML is on the left and JSON is on the right).
+A side-by-side comparison of database inventory data formatted as XML on the left and equivalent JSON on the right.

 blue arrow to the left